 In July 2022, Polygon announced in a press release that it had launched Polygon zkEVM, “the first Ethereum-equivalent scaling solution that works seamlessly with all existing smart contracts, developer tools and wallets.”
 It does this with a type of cryptography called zero-knowledge proofs, which lower transaction costs and increase throughput.

-Polygon hosted over 53,000 decentralized applications as of October 2022, including some from companies like Meta and Stripe and, more recently, Credit Suisse and Deutsche Bank.
+Polygon hosts tens of thousands of decentralized apps, including some from companies like Meta and Stripe and, more recently, Credit Suisse and Deutsche Bank.
 In addition, Polygon fully supports the tether stablecoin, which could contribute to the network’s future growth.
 Another plus is its investment in carbon neutrality, which occasionally has prompted price rallies.

 Risks of Investing In Polygon

 Polygon’s layer-two solution is designed to overcome Ethereum’s speed issues.
-However, Ethereum’s Merge upgrade could eventually result in faster transaction speeds than Polygon provides, eliminating Polygon’s primary advantage.
+However, future Ethereum improvements could eventually result in faster transaction speeds than Polygon provides, eliminating Polygon’s primary advantage.